Exhibition GO Station: History

 The original Grand Trunk Railway station consisted of a wooden frame building, located on the south side of the tracks just east of Dufferin Street.
 The grade separation, which was done between 1910 and 1912, resulted in the demolition of that station since it was necessary to build a retaining wall along the south side of the cutting.
 New Dufferin Gates were constructed at the entrance to Exhibition Place, with concrete stairs down to two side platforms west of the new bridge over the tracks.
 Passenger service continue to operate there until the 1960s.

 Work to widen the platforms and add a snowmelt system, an accessible boarding area, and platform canopies began in the fourth quarter of 2012 and was completed in the second quarter of 2016.

+Future

 Exhibition is the southwestern terminus of the proposed Ontario Line.
 The Ontario Line platforms will be north of the current Lakeshore West line tracks.
 The line is targeted for a 2030 opening.
+A much larger station structure is planned as part of that work; as a result, in late 2023 work began on a temporary pedestrian overpass to handle passenger volumes during construction.